 A Tracker might be the solution when someone you care for likes to go out and about in the local community but may not find their way home.
 The tracker is carried or worn and can be connected to a carers mobile phone so that you always know where they are.
 ‘Safe zones’ can be set up on the tracker to enable the person to go about freely in your local area with alerts and location sent to your mobile phone only when they leave the safe zone.
 Most trackers can also be set up to detect falls and to alert you if that person falls with a map reference so that you can find them.
 We love these brilliant devices as they give a person more freedom to roam and we have a selection of trackers that we can show you and we can talk to you about technology to keep you or someone you care for, safe and orientated when going out and about.
 The person must give their consent for use of any monitoring equipment.

-Falls detectors are generally for use within the home and may raise an alarm on-site or via a care alarm service to a person who can assist.
+Falls detectors may be used indoors or outdoors and raise an alarm to either a care alarm service or a carer/family member who can assist.
 Some only detect falls that have an impact with the ground and others are set up to detect sudden changes in altitude and speed of descent.
 Mobile phones can be set up with a falls detection app for when you are out and about, to alert a carer and locate the person who has fallen.
 Most trackers can also be set up with this facility.

 Doors may be a barrier to your active life if you are unable to lock, unlock and open your door independently.
 We can give you advice about getting in and out of your front door safely and letting others come in with gadgets to make handles and keys easier to use as well as technology to help you automatically lock/unlock, open and close your door.
 We can also talk to you about intercoms and doorbells and key safes, to help you control who comes into your home if you can’t reach the front door.
 If you have hearing loss you may need technology to let you know when the doorbell, phone, or any alarms are ringing.
 Come and see the range of vibrating and illuminated alerts from Belman and Sympfon.